 Tan paper with typewritten message in fading ink.
 Blue Buchenwald hand stamp in upper left corner.
 Black Kartei stamp in upper right.
 Black ink singnature in bottom middle.

-Information Provided by Michael D. Bulmash: Document signed by a concentration camp doctor ("Der Lager Arzt") at Buchenwald stating that the inmate, Otto Schnurpel, prisoner Nr.
-24097, died "accidentaly" on July 25, 1944.
+Document signed by a concentration camp doctor ("Der Lager Arzt") at Buchenwald stating that the inmate, Otto Schnurpel, prisoner Nr.
+24097, died "accidentally" on July 25, 1944.
 This date is five days after the July 20th attempt on Hitler's life.

 Front:Typed letter with large red Star of David handstamp at bottom center; '1.Aug.1944' handstamp at bottom left.
 Back: Continuation of typed text with Reich seal hand stamp.